-This document describes the design of the Firmware Update (FWU) feature, which enables authenticated firmware to update firmware images from external interfaces such as USB, UART, SD-eMMC, NAND, NOR or Ethernet to SoC Non-Volatile memories such as NAND Flash, LPDDR2-NVM or any memory determined by the platform.
+This technique enables authenticated firmware to update firmware images from external interfaces such as USB, UART, SD-eMMC, NAND, NOR or Ethernet to SoC Non-Volatile memories such as NAND Flash, LPDDR2-NVM or any memory determined by the platform.
 This feature functions even when the current firmware in the system is corrupt or missing; it therefore may be used as a recovery mode.
 It may also be complemented by other, higher level firmware update software.